GewelsJI/FSNet/README.md

 - About the post-processing technique DenseCRF we used, you can find it here: [DSS-CRF](https://github.com/Andrew-Qibin/dss_crf).

+## How to train our model from scratch?

+Our training pipeline consists of three steps:

+- First, train the model using the combination of static SOD dataset (i.e., DUTS) and U-VOS datasets (i.e., DAVIS16 & FBMS).
+    - Set `train_type='pretrain_rgb'` and run `python train.py` in terminal

+- Second, train the model using the optical-flow map of U-VOS datasets (i.e., DAVIS16 & FBMS).
+    - Set `train_type='pretrain_flow'` and run `python train.py` in terminal

+- Third, train the model using the pair of frame and optical-flow of U-VOS datasets (i.e., DAVIS16 & FBMS).
+    - Set `train_type='finetune'` and run `python train.py` in terminal

 # 4. Benchmark

 ## Unsupervised/Zero-shot Video Object Segmentation (U/Z-VOS) task